 Remember, I thought our faith in God, and our love for our kids would get us through anything.
 Easily.
 But easy wasn’t really the norm for us.

-I Am That Mama Who’s Dealing with a Difficult Child
+I Am That Mom With a Difficult Child

 The “difficult” didn’t just happen one day.
 We felt like we were on a slow and continual spiral of disaster that wouldn’t stop.

 It was a road that was laced with struggle.
 And we had just enough training, resources, and counseling (for us and them) to “make it.”
 Barely.
 At this point, we were at a stage in our life where we had six kids.

 And one of those cute toddler boys that grew into a big boy was really struggling to make it through the day without an explosive fit of rage or some extremely out of control behavior.

 Our entire family was upended depending on the mood of said child, who could also be a true delight.
 We never knew which version of him we were going to get and that was scary.

 I am not writing this to throw him under the bus, but to be real about our struggle.
 Dealing with a difficult child is hard!
 It affects the entire family!

 Sometimes we don’t talk about these things for fear of what other people will think.
 (I did ask his permission to share this and he has given me his approval.)

 We went through some really hard times.
 Seasons of dealing with his erratic behaviors that were so hard that we lost friends, became isolated from family members, and I nearly ran out of faith.